JuliaLang/www.julialang.org/blog/2022/08/julia-1.8-highlights.md

 Unfortunately, older Julia versions ended up throwing away a lot of this compiled code: type-inferred code was saved only for methods defined in the package, and for all other methods it was discarded.
 This meant that if your package needed a method in `Base` or another package that had not previously been inferred for the specific types needed by your package, you were out of luck--that method/type combination would always be freshly re-inferred in each new Julia session.
 Moreover, precompilation occasionally triggered a runtime performance hit: when Julia's compiler needed type-inferred code that had been discarded, it handled the omission by inserting an indirect invocation into the low-level CPU instructions that it compiles for your method.
 While this provided an opportunity to re-infer the methods for the required types, the indirect invocation allocated memory and reduced performance for all subsequent uses of the method.

-Julia 1.8 addresses both of these limitations by automatically saving all type-inferred code that links back to your package: either methods owned by your package, or any newly-inferred code that can be proven by the compiler to be called by methods in your package.
+Julia 1.8 addresses both of these limitations by automatically saving all type-inferred code that links back to your package: either methods owned by your package or any newly-inferred code that can be proven by the compiler to be called by methods in your package.
 More specifically, all code that is linked to your package by a chain of successful type-inference will be cached; Julia only discards type-inference results for methods in other packages that were only called by runtime dispatch.
-This inference-chain requirement ensures that compilation that is performed to *build* your package, but which is not needed to *run* it (e.g., code used only for metaprogramming or generating data), does not unnecessily bloat the `.ji` files.
+This inference-chain requirement ensures that compilation that is performed to *build* your package, but which is not needed to *run* it (e.g., code used only for metaprogramming or generating data), does not unnecessarily bloat the `.ji` files.

-With Julia 1.8, for workloads with "predictable" types you can often entirely eliminate type-inference as a source of latency.
+With Julia 1.8, for workloads with "predictable" types, you can often entirely eliminate type-inference as a source of latency.
 The amount of savings depends on how much of the overall latency was due to type-inference; in tests with a dozen or so different packages, we have observed reductions in the time for an initial workload ranging from a few percent to 20-fold.
 Users of [SnoopCompile](https://timholy.github.io/SnoopCompile.jl/stable/)'s analysis tools will also find that the results of adding precompilation are much more predictable: for dispatch-trees that trace back to methods owned by your package, adding precompilation will eliminate all of their inference time.
 Thus, you can eliminate the worst offenders with the confidence that your intervention will have the intended effect.

 For those wishing for more background about precompilation, [this blog post](https://julialang.org/blog/2021/01/precompile_tutorial/) and/or the SnoopCompile documentation may be useful.

 ## Improved support for Apple Silicon

 Previously Julia 1.7 offered the [first experimental preview](https://julialang.org/blog/2021/11/julia-1.7-highlights/#support_for_apple_silicon) of native builds of Julia on Apple Silicon.
-While this generally worked for basic usage, users experienced frequent segmentation faults, negatively affecting experience.
-These problems were due to how Julia internally uses LLVM to generate and link the code for this platform, and were eventually solved in Julia 1.8 by [moving to a more modern linker](https://github.com/JuliaLang/julia/pull/43664), which has better support for ARM CPUs on macOS.
+While this generally worked for basic usage, users experienced frequent segmentation faults, negatively affecting the experience.
+These problems were due to how Julia internally uses LLVM to generate and link the code for this platform and were eventually solved in Julia 1.8 by [moving to a more modern linker](https://github.com/JuliaLang/julia/pull/43664), which has better support for ARM CPUs on macOS.
 However, this fix required upgrading to LLVM 13, a change which cannot be backported to the v1.7 series.
 Therefore 1.7 will always be affected by frequent crashes on Apple Silicon.

-With 1.8, Apple Silicon becomes become a [Tier 2 supported platform](https://julialang.org/downloads/#supported_platforms), and is now covered by Continuous Integration (CI) on dedicated Apple Silicon machines.
+With 1.8, Apple Silicon becomes become a [Tier 2 supported platform](https://julialang.org/downloads/#supported_platforms) and is now covered by Continuous Integration (CI) on dedicated Apple Silicon machines.